scaleflex/filerobot-image-editor/README.md

 - [Scaleflex](https://scaleflex.com/)

-> Fork the repoistory, append your company's name with the URL in above format inside the README.md file and make a PR!
+> Fork the repoistory, append your company's name with the URL in above format inside the README.md file and make a PR! or create a GitHub issue mentioning (Site's name & domain).

 ## Feedback